sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 !!! caution
     If you don't add the user in the Azure AD group they will not be able to use the SSO login on Snowflake.

 Lets add users into the azure AD group for the application.
-First click on "Users and groups" on the left side nav bar and then "add user/group".
+First click on "Users and groups" on the left side navbar and then "add user/group".
 ![Navigate to users and groups](images/11.png)

 Select Users and groups.